Wiznet/WIZnet-S2E-Tool/README.md

 ---

-WIZnet-S2E-Tool is command-line module configuration & test tool for WIZnet S2E devices. \
+WIZnet-S2E-Tool is command-line module configuration & test tool for WIZnet S2E devices.

-Python interpreter based and it is platform independent. \
+Python interpreter based and it is platform independent.

-It works on version 2.7 and 3.6 python.
+This works on **Python version 3.6 or later**.

 # TUTORIAL